philharmonic/philharmonic/README.md

 Installation
 ------------

-If you have Python, pip and virtualenv set up, install the necessary dependencies within a cloned repository.
+If you have a recent Python 2 (not all of the code would work on Python 3), pip and virtualenv set up, install the necessary dependencies within a cloned repository.

     pip install -e .